-The idea of a new 3D art is born in this era, where he learned the use of the 3D transformation from negative to positive by casting molds, an idea that he will resume after producing the plaster and silicon molds of the hebrew letters, powerfull tools to reduce the production time of the piece, and obviously its units cost.
+The idea of a new 3D art is born in this era, where he learned the use of the 3D transformation from negative to positive using casting molds, an idea that he will resume after producing the plaster and silicon molds of the hebrew letters, powerfull tools to reduce the production time of the piece, and obviously its unit cost.

-In this period he made a lot of jobs:the painter, the sweeper, the night watchman, technical interpreter, the programmer in FORTRAN, the fishman, the collector of apples and citrus fruits, the bartender, the chef, the factory worker.
+In this period he made a lot of jobs:the painter, the sweeper, the night watchman, technical interpreter, the programmer in FORTRAN, the fishman, the collector of apples and citrus fruits, the bartender, the chef, the factory worker, the patent translator.